ShiroKazane/MaterialYou/README.md

 and other thing

 * `--corner-text`: change text at top left corner.
-It is set to 'uwu' by default, so change it to your desire.
+It is set to 'nightcord' by default (idk why), so change it to your desire.
 * `--divider-thickness`: change how thick divider between messages.
 It is set to 3px by default.
 * `--spacing`: change the amount of spacing or padding between ui.
 It is set to 12px by default.